 Upper Body – Lower Body – Core & Flexibility

-This type of workout is particularly good for those who haven’t been to the gym in a while or have maybe never actually been in the gym before.
+These upper body workout & lower body workout are particularly good for those who haven’t been to the gym in a while or have maybe never actually been in the gym before.
 It works all muscles in the above areas and is relatively easy to perform.

-Upper body.
+Upper body workout.
 This gives you the chance to work your chest, back width, back isolation, shoulders, biceps, triceps and forearms.
 Try and do the workout in this order.
 It allows pushing muscles to rest whilst doing pulling muscle exercises.

 Core flexibility.
 This gives you the chance to work abdominals, spinal erectors, hip flexors and allows you to stretch fully.
-In order to avoid injuries, you will need both a strong core and a good degree of flexibility.
+In order to avoid injuries, you will need both a strong core and a good degree of flexibility for fitness for men over 40.